-To naturalize, you must show good moral character for the 3 or 5 year period (depending on whether married to a US citizen) prior to application for naturalization and swearing in.
+To naturalize, you must show good moral character for the 3 or 5 year period (depending on whether or not you are married to a US citizen) prior to application for naturalization and swearing in.
 This is called the “statutory period".

 The burden is on you to be honest and to show good moral character.
 Many clients ask “how will they know if I don’t tell them?"
-Believe me, thanks to its extesnive computerized databases, DHS will almost certainly know, and if they don’t know, ICE should eventually figure it out.
+Believe me, thanks to its extensive computerized databases, DHS will almost certainly know.
+Even if they don’t know, ICE should eventually figure it out.
 Also, in being truthful, it is your obligation to submit all conviction records with the citizenship application.
-Submitting these documents should absolutely be done with the help of an experienced immigration lawyer, who can obtain the right kind court records and present damaging evidence in the best light possible.
+Submitting these documents is best done with the help of an experienced immigration lawyer, who can obtain the right kind of court records and present damaging evidence in the best light possible.

 What conduct during the statutory period will keep an applicant from proving good moral character?

 First, “crimes involving moral turpitude", which are offenses that involve harming other people or damaging property, theft and fraud crimes, as well as sex or family crimes, committed during the statutory period.

 Second, controlled substance violations committed during the statutory period.